table of content

-Sales success is not just science; it’s a skilful art.
+Sales success is not just science; it’s a skillful art.

 Sales involves a number of tricky variables.
 There’s a big difference between an average sales performer and a great one.
 A great salesperson not only hits their goals but also earns loyalty, consistent appreciation and retains their customers.